 You’re between vehicles and want to avoid a lapse in coverage

-Having lapses in your insurance is a red-flag that inspires higher rates among insurers.
-To keep rates lower over the long term, sometimes it makes sense to get a non-owners policy.
+Having lapses in your insurance is a red-flag that inspires rate hikes among insurers.
+To keep rates lower over the long term, sometimes it makes sense to get a non-owners policy to avoid a lapse in coverage while you’re shopping for a vehicle.

 How to get non-owner car insurance